craigdanj/django-blog/README.md

 ### To Do:

-- [ ] Add 'no posts found' message when no posts exist in a listing
+- [ ] Add 'no posts found' message when post count = 0
 - [x] Add Published date to post list and post details page
 - [x] Conditionally render the read more link
 - [x] Add pagination to post list page